 Nystrom is the author of New Orleans after the Civil War: Race, Politics, and a New Birth of Freedom (Johns Hopkins, 2010) and is in the finishing stages of a book manuscript titled Creole Italian: How Sicilian Immigrants Shaped the Culture of America’s Most Interesting Food Town.
 He has published extensively about the history of New Orleans and the South on topics ranging from the Civil War and Reconstruction, racial identity, labor history, foodways, and cultural history.
 Nystrom also produces documentary films, including a feature length film titled This Haus of Memories (2012).
 Nystrom is in the early stages of new scholarship exploring the spread of modernity and technology through the lens of market distribution of perishable food products in the nineteenth century.

 At Loyola, Nystrom teaches Southern History, Civil War and Reconstruction, New Orleans History, Documentary and Oral History, and the Historiography seminar.
 He also regularly teaches in Loyola’s innovative interdisciplinary First Year Seminar program, most recently offering a course titled “History on the New Orleans Landscape.”
-He has served as past director of the Center for the Study of New Orleans and is currently the director of the Documentary and Oral History Studio, which he founded as a unit of the History Department in 2012.
-As director, he has overseen the collection of over eighty (80) hours of filmed and transcribed interviews with subjects ranging from restaurateurs, independent musicians, longshoremen, significant political and cultural figures in New Orleans, and numerous other individuals from a broad spectrum of society.
+He is also the director of the Documentary and Oral History Studio which he founded as a unit of the History Department in 2012.
+As studio director, he has overseen the collection of over eighty (80) hours of filmed and transcribed interviews with subjects ranging from restaurateurs, independent musicians, longshoremen, significant political and cultural figures in New Orleans, and numerous other individuals from a broad spectrum of society.